Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

     * OnlyCreatorCanChange:
       * > Allow/Disallow ONLY creator of the portal can rename the portal tag
     * Portal_D_Restrict:
-      * > Additional Items to Restrict by Default - Wood,Stone
+      * > Additional Items to Restrict by Default.
+      * > For Example you can add - Wood,Stone - And those items restricted

   * [Portal Crystals]
     * Portal_Crystal_Enable: